NevermindNilas/TheAnimeScripter/README.md

                    SwinIR: small, medium, large.
                    Dedup: ffmpeg, Hash(N/A), VMAF(N/A), SSIM(N/A)

--pro :bool       - Only for CUGAN, utilize pro models.
+-pro :bool       - Set to False by default, Only for CUGAN, utilize pro models.

 -nt :int         - Number of threads to utilize for Upscaling and Segmentation,
                    Really CPU/GPU dependent, with my 3090 I max out at 4 for Cugan / Shufflecugan.